apache/cassandra/doc/source/architecture/dynamo.rst

 Multiple Tokens per Physical Node (a.k.a. `vnodes`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Simple single token consistent hashing works well if you have many physical nodes to spread data over, but with evenly spaced tokens and a small number of physical nodes, incremental scaling (adding just a few nodes of capacity) is difficult because there are no token selections for new nodes that can leave the ring balanced.
+Simple single-token consistent hashing works well if you have many physical nodes to spread data over, but with evenly spaced tokens and a small number of physical nodes, incremental scaling (adding just a few nodes of capacity) is difficult because there are no token selections for new nodes that can leave the ring balanced.
 Cassandra seeks to avoid token imbalance because uneven token ranges lead to uneven request load.
-For example, in the previous example there is no way to add a ninth token without causing imbalance; instead we would have to insert ``8`` tokens in the midpoints of the existing ranges.
+For example, in the previous example there is no way to add a ninth token without causing imbalance; instead we would have to insert 8 tokens in the midpoints of the existing ranges.

 The Dynamo paper advocates for the use of "virtual nodes" to solve this imbalance problem.
 Virtual nodes solve the problem by assigning multiple